Wildcat Field (League City, Texas)

-Wildcat Field is a baseball field on the campus of Clear Creek High School, in League City, Texas.
-Named after the schools mascot the "Wildcats."
+Wildcat Field is a baseball field on the campus of Clear Creek High School in League City, Texas.
+It is named after the school's mascot, the "Wildcats."
 It is located adjacent to the Clear Creek Independent School District Stadium.
 It is the home of the Clear Creek High School Wildcats baseball team and was home to the Bay Area Toros of the Continental Baseball League in 2007.